Grabbing the Forbidden Fruit: Restriction-Sensitive Choice: Discussion and Related Literature

-\paragraph{Individual choices.} One may object that restriction-sensitive choices require the involvement of a third party (e.g., a planner) who limits the DM’s available options.
-While this line of critique offers a promising direction for future research, the psychological literature on the FFE studies individual reactions without focusing much on the source of the restrictions.
+\paragraph{No third party.} One may object that restriction-sensitive choices require the involvement of a third party (e.g., a planner) who limits the DM’s available options.
+While this line of critique offers a promising direction for future research, a large part of the psychological literature on the FFE studies individual reactions without focusing much on the source of the restrictions.
 Commodity theory does not assume the source of a commodity's scarcity or additional effort costs to acquire it.
 The source may indeed originate from a third party --- for instance, a company producing a limited edition --- but in such a case, there is no compelling reason to model it explicitly for our purpose.
 More fundamentally, scarcity can also arise from impersonal forces, such as a sharp rise in prices, an epidemic, or a strike.
 Although psychological reactance may seem more directly associated with the presence of a third party, it is important to stress that such presence is not a necessary condition in the relevant literature.
-In their seminal book --- which serves as the foundational reference on the concept --- \citet[p.4]{brehm2013psychological} wonder about the kind of source that may be perceived as a threat to one's freedom.
+In their seminal book, \citet[p.4]{brehm2013psychological} wonder about the kind of source that may be perceived as a threat to one's freedom.
 They answer that ``\textit{any event} that increases the perceived difficulty of having or of not having a potential outcome threatens the exercise of a freedom.''
-For instance, a classic experiment on reactance by \citet{brehm1977physical} investigates whether two-year-old children are more drawn to a toy when it is placed behind a barrier of varying height.
-Our model captures the outcome of this experiment in a straightforward and precise way, whereas a model involving a third party would likely face more difficulty in doing so.
+The previously mentioned experiment by \citet{brehm1977physical} investigates the impact of physical barriers on children's choices of toys.
+Our model convincingly captures the outcome of this experiment, whereas a model involving a third party would likely face greater difficulty.